thejoaov/tray-link/README.md

 - Windows
   - 10 (tested)
-  - Versions under windows 10 are not tested yet, so test it out and submit a pr!
+  - Versions under windows 10 are not tested yet, so test it out and if not works, submit a pr or issue!
 - Linux
-  snap and rpm packages not tested.
+  - Snap package should be installed with `--classic` flag.
   - Ubuntu
     - 19.\* (tested) - working
     - 16.\* (not tested yet)
     - Should work on any distro based on ubuntu too.
-  - Another distros not tested, but there is a rpm package in releases, so test it out and submit a pr!
+  - Another distros not tested, but there is a rpm package in releases, so test it out and if it now works, submit a pr or issue!
-- MacOS
-  - To do!

-## Getting started
+## Contributing

 1. Clone this repository;
 2. `cd vs-tray`;<br />
 3. Run `yarn` to install dependencies.<br />
 4. Run `yarn start`.

-## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.